-Convertible debenture in the principal amount of \$4,000,000 (the "U.S. Convertible Debenture 1") dated October 31, 2018, which bears interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 1.
+February 28, 2021 May 3 2020 Convertible debenture in the principal amount of \$4,000,000 (the "U.S. Convertible Debenture 1") dated October 31, 2018, which bears interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 1.
 The U.S. Convertible Debenture 1 matures on a date that is three years following issuance.
 The U.S. Convertible Debenture 1 is convertible into units (the "Convertible Debenture Units") at a conversion price of \$0.80 per Convertible Debenture Unit.
 Each Convertible Debenture Unit consists of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
 The value of the warrants will be recorded when the issuance becomes probable.
 On July 26, 2019, U.S. Convertible Debenture 1 was amended such that, should the Company issue or sell common stock or equity securities convertible into common stock at a price less than the conversion price of the U.S. Convertible Debenture 1, the conversion price of U.S. Convertible Debenture 1 will be reduced to such issuance price, and the exercise price of the warrant issuable in connection with U.S. Convertible Debenture 1 will be exercisable at a price equal to 137.5% of the adjusted conversion price at the time of conversion.
-The U.S. Convertible Debenture 1 has other features, such as mandatory conversion in the event the common stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
+The U.S. Convertible Debenture 1 has other features, such as mandatory conversion in the event of a "Change in Control" of the Company.
 The U.S. Convertible Debenture 1 is an unsecured obligation of the Company and ranks pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
 The Company recorded a discount in the amount of \$3,254,896 on the U.S. Convertible Debenture 1.
-During the three and six months ended November 30, 2020, \$271,241 and \$542,483 of this discount was charged to operations, respectively.
-During the three and six months ended November 30, 2020, the Company accrued interest in the amounts of \$90,089 and \$180,179 on the U.S. Convertible Debenture 1, respectively.
-Also, during the three and six months ended November 30, 2020, the Company transferred the amounts of \$0 and \$82,688 from accrued interest to principal of the U.S. Convertible Debenture 1, respectively.
-4,504,457 \$ Convertible debenture in the principal amount of \$1,000,000 (the "U.S. Convertible Debenture 2") dated October 31, 2018, which bears interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 2.
-The U.S. Convertible Debenture 2 matures on a date that is three years following issuance.
-The U.S. Convertible
+During the three and nine months ended February 28, 2021, \$271,241 and \$813,724 of this discount was charged to operations, respectively.
+During the three and nine \$82,688 from accrued interest to principal of the U.S. Convertible Debenture 1, respectively. \$ 4,504,457 7 \$ · 4,504,457